brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 20 bht.md

 1. "Giving thanks always.
 He means that this is a pleasure which ought never to lose its relish; that this is an exercise of which we ought never to weary."
 2. "Innumerable benefits which we receive from God yield fresh cause of joy and thanksgiving."
 3. "He reminds believers that it will argue ungodly and disgraceful sloth, if they shall not always give thanks, — if their whole life shall not be spent in the study and exercise of praising God."

+### Philip Schaff:
+1. "Thankfulness is the constant sign of the Spirit's presence, the tone of the whole Christian life, and that too in all circumstances."
+2. "In the name of our Lord Jesus Christ.
+In fellowship with this Person, on the ground of what He has done which gives us occasion for thanksgiving."
+3. "To God and the Father, or, 'ever the Father.' ...
+To Him we give thanks, but always in the name of Christ, for without Christ we would not have Him as our God to thank, still less know Him as the Father."

 ### Archibald T. Robertson:
 1. "Jesus had told the disciples to use his name in prayer."